 You can usually start withdrawing from your KiwiSaver account when you turn 65.

-If you’ve joined KiwiSaver or a complying superannuation fund before 1 July 2019, there’s currently a five year ‘lock-in’ period before you can make withdrawals.
-However from 1 April 2020, you can opt out of this lock-in period.
+If you joined KiwiSaver or a complying superannuation fund before 1 July 2019, you may be subject to a five-year membership requirement before you can start making withdrawals.

 Remember you don’t need to withdraw your savings as soon as you turn 65.
 You can keep them in your account, working for you, until you need them.
 The choice is yours.

 New Zealanders are typically living longer so it’s important to understand how your savings will support you in achieving your retirement goals.
 To make the most of your retirement, it’s good to have a clear plan.
 That’s why we recommend you speak to a financial adviser to help you get the best from your savings.
 If you’d like some help, ANZ’s financial advisers can provide free advice tailored to your individual situation.

 To make your first retirement withdrawal, simply download and complete a Retirement Withdrawal Form, and return it to us with certified identification and proof of residential address – see the form for details of what’s required.
 (You’ll only need to complete the statutory declaration and provide certified identification the first time you make a withdrawal.)